 Tips on Altitude:

 Make sure to drink plenty of water and eat lots of little meals or snacks.
 Staying hydrated and fueled helps your body adjust to the altitude.
-If you can spend a day in Denver before coming up to the mountains, awesome!
+If you can come to Denver early to acclimate, that’s ideal!
 It will help you adjust to the elevation if you are coming from a lower elevation, obviously.

 Drink Lots of Water!